Main Content

 Recommended Integration

 For a more robust and customizable CI integration, use the Process Advisor Jenkinsfile template.
 After you add the template to your project and perform a one-time setup, your project can automatically create pipelines with different jobs for each task in your process in CI.
-You can reconfigure the template to create pipelines that run model tasks in parallel and use other custom pipeline behaviors.
+You can reconfigure the template to create pipelines that separate your tasks into different jobs and use other custom pipeline behaviors.
 The template uses the pipeline generator to analyze your project and process model and automatically generate the necessary pipeline files for you, so that you do not need to manually update those files when you make changes to the tasks and artifacts in your project.
 Inside the Pipeline Generation stage of the template, you specify the pipeline generation options.

 For more information, see Integrate Process into Jenkins.